istio/community/ROLES.md

 ### Requirements

-* Assigned by steering working group.
+* Assigned by technical oversight committee.

 ### Responsibilities and privileges